gaycoderprincess/SDHDOneHitKO/README.md

 - Small tweaks added to fix certain impossible missions (curse you, grapple system!)
 - Options to switch between a full health display, an upgraded health display, and showing zero health with the red screen overlay

+## Known problems

+- There seems to be unavoidable damage in the mission Meet the New Boss, making it impossible to survive opening the door

 ## Building

 Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.